tcowley/ascii-string-align/README.md

 ## Description

-Using JavaScript, trim, then pad an ascii string to a specific width, and with a given alignment: left, right, center, justify.
+Using JavaScript, trim, then pad an ASCII string to a specific width, and with a given alignment: left, right, center, justify.